 Community Counseling Services

-In keeping with CLU’s mission to “educate leaders for a global society,” the Study Abroad Center assists students with incorporating an international dimension into their college experience.
+In keeping with Cal Lutheran’s mission to “educate leaders for a global society,” the Study Abroad Center assists students with incorporating an international dimension into their college experience.
 By spending a summer, semester, or year abroad and participating in faculty-led study travel courses, students can enrich their academic and personal portfolio and gain global perspective.

 While many programs offer classes in English, studying abroad is an excellent way to gain proficiency in another language.
-Courses taken at CLU’s partner institutions count toward the University’s residency requirement and allow students to continue to make progress toward their degree.
+Courses taken at Cal Lutheran’s partner institutions count toward the University’s residency requirement and allow students to continue to make progress toward their degree.
 They also can fulfill major, minor and core requirements with departmental approval.

 In order to participate, students must be in good academic and social standing, complete approval paperwork with the Study Abroad Center, and attend the Pre-Departure Orientation.
 The Study Abroad Center guides students throughout the process.

 Since space is limited for some programs, students are advised to begin planning more than a year in advance and to visit the Study Abroad Center during their freshman year to research possible destinations.
 Students should also work closely with their faculty adviser and map out a tentative four-year plan that includes classes to be taken abroad.
 Additional information is available at www.callutheran.edu/studyabroad.